PrestaShop/prestashop-specs/Order Page View.md

 ## I. **Action panel**

-**Bellow the panel’s header**, we have all the order's action button:
+**Below the panel’s header**, we have all the order's action button:

 -   **Update the order status**
 -   **Print order button**